 A Visual Novel created by Flying Shine in 2003.
-CROSS†CHANNEL is an H-game for PC with a clean version available for PlayStation 2 and Playstation Portable called CROSS†CHANNEL ～To all people～, and a newer version with added CGs and scenarios for the Xbox 360 called CROSS†CHANNEL ~In memory of all people~.
+CROSS†CHANNEL is an H-game for PC with a clean version available for PlayStation 2 and Playstation Portable called CROSS†CHANNEL ～To all people～, an newer version with added CGs and scenarios for the Xbox 360 called CROSS†CHANNEL ~In memory of all people~, and a reprint edition for the PC in 2012.
 A translation for both the clean and H version is available from Amaterasu Translations.Self proclaimed "Love Aristocrat" Taichi Kurosu attends a school called Gunjou Institute with his fellow members of the Broadcasting Club.
 Gunjou is a place for people who, based on an adaption exam, have an abnormally high adaptation coefficient.
 This means that the government has deemed them unlikely to be able to adapt into society.
 Taichi himself has an adaption coefficient of over 80, which is thought to be impossible.After a slow falling out between members, Taichi attempts to bring the fractured Broadcasting Club back together by getting them to go on a camping trip together.
 This trip serves to only fracture the relationships between members even more, ending up a disaster.
 But as the members make their way back to town, they discover that every living thing has somehow disappeared from the world, leaving only them behind.
-Taichi tries to convince the others to help rebuild the broadcasting antenna so as to contact other survivors.Strangely enough, the characters were the basis for the highly popular flash game Nanaca Crash.
+Taichi tries to convince the others to help rebuild the broadcasting antenna so as to contact other survivors.Strangely enough, the characters were the basis for the highly popular flash game NANACA†CRASH!!.

 Bittersweet Ending : Everyone but Taichi escapes the loop, and he's repaired his relationships with all of them and helped fix at least some of their problems.
 Unfortunately, he himself is stuck in the repeating world, where he rebuilds the antenna every week and broadcasts.
 It's implied that he may be able to get out, but it's unlikely he will due to a lack of desire to do so.